MarJon Beauchamp: Personal life

 Beauchamp is a Christian.
-Beauchamp's father, Jon, played college basketball for Eastern Washington and Highline College.
+Beauchamp's father, Jon, played college basketball for Eastern Washington University and Highline College.
 Jon is a former radio personality and works in customer relations in Bellevue, Washington.
 Beauchamp is of Native American descent, from the Mission Indians and La Jolla Band of Luiseño Indians.
-He is the grandson of Henry Beauchamp, the first African American mayor of Yakima.
+He is the grandson of Henry Beauchamp, the first African-American mayor of Yakima.